Gkcloud5/Better-future/Learning/Programming/Python/Topics/Variable.md

 After that, we create the **main.py** file and import the `constant` module.
 Finally, we printed the constant value.

 #### Python Literals:

+**Literals are representations of fixed values in a program, they can be numbers, characters or strings, etc